marcwan/AngularLiveLessons/README.md

 # AngularLiveLessons
 This is the source code to accompany the "Learning Angular LiveLessons".
-It covers Angular versions .
+It covers Angular versions 8 and aove.
 If you are looking for the source to accompany "Learning AngularJS LiveLessons", please see the repo "LearningAngularJS".

 Some notes: